Demand Occupations List Glossary

 2016 Total Employment

 This estimate of New Jersey statewide employment reflects the results of the Occupational Employment Statistics Wage Survey.
-This data can be found on the United States Bureau of Labor Statistics (US BLS) website: Occupational Employment Statistics Wage Survey
+This data can be found on the U.S. Bureau of Labor Statistics website: Occupational Employment Statistics Wage Survey.

 Estimates of Annual Salary

 Average annual wage for occupation (Source: Occupational Employment Statistics Wage Survey, May 2017).

 25th & 75th Percentile:

 The 25th percentile represents the figure where 25 percent of workers in an occupation earn less and 75 percent earn more.
 The 75th percentile represents the figure where 75 percent of workers in an occupation earn less and 25 percent earn more.
 This "middle 50 percent" between these two estimates represents a reliable range of expected earnings depending on level of experience of an individual.